Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 However, clicking those buttons scrolls the scroller.
 And scroll position can drive animations.
 Enter scroll-driven animations!

-I turned the scroller into a animation timeline source:
+I turned the scroller into an animation timeline source:

 ```css
 head {